driscollis/reportlabbookcode/README.md

 # ReportLab: PDF Processing with Python

-Code examples from the book, [ReportLab: PDF Processing with Python](https://leanpub.com/reportlab)
+Code examples from the book, [ReportLab: PDF Processing with Python](https://leanpub.com/reportlab) by Michael Driscoll